 I left Thailand feeling great gratitude for the people and my experience.
 However, I felt like I received more than I gave.
 By this I mean I learned so much about a different culture, and was surrounded by so much beauty–both the scenery and in the kindness of the people.
 Leaving the Burmese Learning Center was especially hard—I grew so fond of the children who welcomed me with smiles and warmth everyday.

-(the fifth graders at the learning center were teaching me so traditional Myanmar dances)
+(The fifth graders at the learning center were teaching me one of their favorite Burmese dances)

 This project was only made possible because of the generosity of the Eugene Lang Opportunity Awards.
 For that, I am immensely grateful.